Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 hand through their body.
 A hallucination cannot restrict physical movement.

- The way most people prefer to impose their tulpa's form is to simply look at something ﬂat and imagine their tulpa's form in front of said surface.
+ The way most people prefer to impose their tulpa's form is to simply look at something at and imagine their tulpa's form in front of said surface.
 This is a simple process, however it takes a lot of time and dedication to master.
 Now, keep in mind there are many other ways to impose your tulpa.
 Another popular method is to imagine them standing or walking behind you.
 This removes the need to have to strain your mind to imagine them in front of you, and instead works on the idea that they are actually there, which is equally as important.
 Tricking your mind that your tulpa is actually there is equally as important as connecting the senses.
 Also keep in mind that collaboration with your tulpa during this process can be very helpful.
-For this one, I recommend exploring the various other guides created to ﬁnd what way works best for you and your tulpa, if the methods I provided do not work.
+For this one, I recommend exploring the various other guides created to nd what way works best for you and your tulpa, if the methods I provided do not work.

 ## Auxiliary Information